History of Syracuse, Sicily: Roman era

 The assault continued, with Archimedes leading the defense, deploying an array of war machines that instilled such fear in the Romans that, as Plutarch wrote, they felt they were "not fighting men but waging war against gods."

 Ultimately, the pentapolis fell due to betrayal.
 A Spanish mercenary, Merico, a commander ("Ispanus dux"), secretly conspired with Marcellus.
 Tasked with defending the Fountain of Arethusa, he opened Ortygia's gates at dawn, allowing Roman soldiers to overpower the defenders.
 The last district to fall was Acradina.
 The rest of the polis had already been lost, with Marcellus entering the Hexapylon and Ticha first.
 Archimedes was killed by the Romans, either by mistake or for prolonging Syracuse's resistance for over two years.

 Marcellus prevented the city from being burned and ensured the Syracusans’ physical safety, but the city's most valuable treasures were relentlessly taken to Rome.
 The plundering of the pentapolis’ wealth was thorough.
 According to Livy, the booty was comparable to what would have been found in Carthage had it fallen.

-By the end of the Second Punic War (between 210 BC and 200 BC), Syracuse lost its independence.
+By the end of the Second Punic War (in 201 BC), Syracuse had lost its independence.
 Ranked among Sicilian cities by their degree of freedom and Roman allegiance, the pentapolis was at the bottom, having been conquered by force, resulting in the complete loss of decision-making power.
 As a property of the Urbs under Roman law, it was classified as a civita censoria.
 Nevertheless, it was chosen as the seat of the praetor, capital of Roman Sicily, the first Roman province, demonstrating "what a noble task it was to rule foreign peoples."